Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 Javascript invocation of interactive action with specified target grid row when grid just loaded first time::

     Model1Grid.onFirstLoad = function() {
-        // Get instance of App.ko.Action for specified action name: var editFormAction = this.getKoAction('edit_form');
+        // Get instance of Action for specified action name: var editFormAction = this.getKoAction('edit_form');
         // Find row with pk value === 3, if any, in current page queryset: var targetKoRow = this.findKoRowByPkVal(3);